QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 #### git stash

 Before a merge, you cannot have changes locally that were not committed.
-You can use `git stash` to put them in a `shelf` and `pop` them when you're done.
+You can use `git stash` to put them on a `shelf` and `pop` them when you're done.

 ```shell!
 $ git status # some files not committed